 The 1st XI play in the EAPL (East Anglian Premier League).
 This league represents the highest standard of club cricket within East Anglia and features teams from Cambridgeshire, Suffolk, Norfolk and Essex.
-The 1st XI finished Runners Up in 2013 and will be looking to challenge once again in Season 2015.
+The 1st XI finished Third in 2015 and will be looking to challenge once again in Season 2016.
 (Previous Highlights - EAPL Champions in 2010 & 2011, Runners Up in the ECB National Club Knockout Competition in 2011) The 1st XI also competes in 2 National Competitions - The ECB National 20/20 and ECB National Club Championship.

 Often described as 'The life and blood of the club’, is the phenomenal Junior Section.
-Having achieved the ECB Clubmark accreditation, 2015 will see approximately 180 young and enthusiastic cricketers playing and practicing as members of the club next season.
+Having achieved the ECB Clubmark accreditation, 2016 will see approximately 180 young and enthusiastic cricketers playing and practicing as members of the club next season.
 Juniors are coached every Sunday from 9:45 until 12:00 at Clare College Sports ground Bentley Road.

 Looking for a new club?

-We welcome players of all ages and abilities.
-Please find the appropriate registration form in the information or youth section to join or alternatively contact one of our club contacts which can be found in the club contacts link.
+We welcome players of all ages and abilities. please contact one of our club contacts which can be found in the club contacts link.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.